 \subsection{Tree Index Updating}

 Without sufficient domain knowledge, initializing a well-structured tree is challenging.
 Even if the preference model converges during training, it can only adapt to the current, potentially suboptimal tree.
-Consequently, it is necessary to update the tree index alongside the optimization of the preference model.
-In this section, we introduce how to update the tree index (i.e., updating the mapping $\pi$) when keeping the preference model fixed.
+Therefore, the tree index (i.e., the mapping $\pi$) should be updated alongside the optimization of preference model.
+In this section, we introduce how to update the tree with the fixed preference model.

-At first, we employ a method similar to TDM and JTM to construct the initial tree.
-The tree is used to represent the user interests' hierarchical information so that similar items should organized in close positions on the last layer of the tree.
+Initially, we construct the tree using a method similar to TDM and JTM, making similar items organized in close positions on the last layer of the tree.
 It's natural to rely on the category information of items to build the initial tree.
-Firstly, we shuffle all the categories and put the items together if they share the same category ID.
-If an item belongs to more than one category, a random one is assigned to the item for uniqueness.
+Firstly, we shuffle all the categories and group items by category ID.
 Secondly, the items within each category are recursively divided into two equal parts until each partition contains only one item.
 In this way, we can construct a near-complete binary tree from the root node to the leaf node.
 A simple balancing strategy can be used to adjust the tree.
 Specifically, for leaf nodes not at the deepest level, an internal node is repeatedly inserted between the leaf and its parent until all leaf nodes are positioned at the same depth.
 We use a binary tree in our experiments.
-In fact, any n-ary tree can be constructed in such a way by partitioning each cluster into more nearly equal parts at each iteration.
+In fact, any k-ary tree can be constructed in such a way by partitioning each cluster into more nearly equal parts at each iteration.

-Tree index updating is still based on the training set $S=\{(u_i,y_i)\}_{i=1}^m$.
+Tree index updating is also based on the training set $S=\{(u_i,y_i)\}_{i=1}^m$.
 We partition $S$ into different user-item pair sets, denoted by $\mathcal{A}_{y}=\{(u_i, y_i)| y_i=y\}$, where $\mathcal{A}_{y}$ consists of all user-item pairs for which the item is exactly $y$.
 Given the old mapping $\pi$ and each user-item pair set $\mathcal{A}_{y}$, we fix the preference model and assign each item to the tree nodes step by step, from the root node to the leaf nodes, to obtain the new mapping $\pi'$.